AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 >
 >The tutorials above follow a generic workflow for creating a schema.
 When choosing a class for the schema, you must use the **XDM ExperienceEvent class**.
 Once this class has been chosen, you can then add the CEE mixin to the schema.

-After adding the CEE mixin to the schema, you can add other mixins and data types as required for additional fields within your data.
+After adding the CEE mixin to the schema, you can add other mixins as required for additional fields within your data.

 Once you have created and saved the schema, you can create a new dataset based on that schema.
 The following tutorials walk through the process of creating a new dataset in the UI or API: